frnunez/SU-Grad-Portfolio/README.md

 # SU-Grad-Portfolio
 Grad School Projects / Portfolio

 This repository is where I am keeping several projects I worked on while obtaining my MS in Applied Data Science at Syracuse University.
-I will refer to this directory when posting these projects in my github page.
+This is not the full list of projects I worked on, however I will refer to this directory when posting these projects in my github page.
 <br>

 ## Current Projects Uploaded
 - IST 652 - Scripting for Data Analysis - DCA Inspections - Data Exploration and Prediction Project
 - IST 707 - Data Analytics - Classification of Autism Spectrum Disorder Screening Data - ASD Screening Classification Project